open-5g/openrangym/_posts/tutorials/2022-02-01-iab-tutorial.md

 git clone https://github.com/wineslab/iab-manager.git
 {% endhighlight %}

-Then enter the directory and create a `.env` in the main folder containing your colosseum credentials in the format:
+Then enter the directory and create a `.env` in the main folder containing your Colosseum credentials in the format:

 {% highlight python %}
 COLOSSEUM_USER = [username]